tue-5ARA0-2026-Q1/.github/profile/README.md

 _Assignments_

 With your environment setup, you can start the assignments.
-The assignments are divided into three projects, and will be shared via a GitHub Classroom invitation.
+The assignments are divided into two projects, and will be shared via a GitHub Classroom invitation.

-1. A Git and Github tutorial, where you'll learn to use basic version control (individually, week 1);
-2. The development and training of an application for mushroom foragers that classifies mushroom edibility (individually, week 2,3);
+1. The development and training of an application for mushroom foragers that classifies mushroom edibility (individually, weeks 1-4);
-3. The development and training of a pokerbot, an agent that plays Kuhn poker against fellow students (group, week 4-8).
+2. The development and training of a pokerbot, an agent that plays Kuhn poker against fellow students (group, weeks 5-8).